 1. Study psychology and character archetypes

-It introduces eight female and eight male character archetypes derived from the Greek mythology, along with the villainous sides that might emerge.
+It introduces eight female and eight male character archetypes derived from Greek mythology, along with the villainous sides that might emerge.

 “In using archetypes, the essence of your character is narrowed down so she jumps off the page at the reader instead of blending in with all the other characters.” – V.L.
 Schmidt

 I recommend reading only one or two books on the character journey, for example:

 “Creating Character Arcs: The Masterful Author’s Guide to Uniting Story Structure” by K.M.
 Weiland